MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

    > [!div class="mx-imgBorder"]
    > ![](media/connector-provide-server-url.png "Provide server URL")

-   Log in with your username and password.
+ 3. Sign in with your username and password.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-ce-log-in.png "Log in")